torlakciksahin/stellar-avoidance/README.md

 # stellar-avoidance

+> "There is a great satisfaction in building good tools for other people to use."
+> — Freeman Dyson

 SETI target avoidance for stellar catalogs.
 Define your exclusion criteria in a YAML file, run the pipeline, and get back a classified catalog with reason codes and a provenance record.